metzzo/mancala/README.md

 To allow other people to import the agent into the engine, without compiling it, we need to export the agent as a JAR file.
 To do so, we need to use the export feature of Eclipse.
 Right click on the project and select *Export*.
 Select *Java/JAR file* and press Next.
 Choose a destination path and press Finish (all other settings may be left unchanged).
 This jar can now be loaded into any Mancala Boardgame Engine instance.

+# API

+The Mancala Boardgame Engine API allows agents to query the board game state very deeply for them to be able to calculate the best next move.

+Agents get access to a copy of *MancalaGame* which encapsulates the following components:
+* State: MancalaState
+* State Update: MancalaGame
+* Board: MancalaBoard

+For querying information regarding the board use the Board returned by *mancalaGame.getBoard()*.
+For querying information regarding the current game state use the State returned by *mancalaGame.getState()*.
+For changing the current game state use *mancalaGame* directly.

+More information regarding the methods of the objects have a look at the JavaDoc of these classes.

 # Under the hood
 The Mancala Boardgame Engine uses a MVC based JavaFX architecture with a very flexible Java classloading based agent system and a very flexibel XML based Board configuration system.